-The purpose of this letter is to amend the Application for DFO Authorization for the construction of the Deh Cho River Bridge submitted by Deh Cho Bridge Corporation (DCBC) on March 13, 2003.
-The letter also summarises our discussion and the conclusions we reached on our meeting dated October 08, 2004.
+This letter supersedes our letter dated October 12, 2004 with which we are amending the Application for DFO Authorization for the construction of the Deh Cho River Bridge submitted by Deh Cho Bridge Corporation (DCBC) on March 13, 2003.
+The letter also summarises our discussion and the conclusions we reached on our meetings of October 08 and October 14, 2004.